Menu

 Housing & Communities Planning for the Future Death & Estates Health Older Adults Consumer Protection Non-Profit Organizations & Charities Debts & Credit Government & Government Agencies Courts & Legal Systems Crimes & Fines Victims Resources for Teachers Legal Information for Newcomers Family Law Saskatchewan Workplace Sexual Harassment (SHIFT) About PLEA Contact Us Search

-If you are being sued in Small Claims Court you can Counter Claim if you think the person suing you in fact owes you money and/or make a Third Party Claim if you think someone else is responsible for the damages.
+If you are being sued in Small Claims Court, you can counterclaim against the person suing you if you think they owe you money.
+You can also make a third party claim if you think someone other than you is responsible for the damages.

-If you believe that the person suing you owes you money you can make a counterclaim as well as disputing the claim or instead of disputing the claim.
+If you believe that the person suing you owes you money, you can make a counterclaim against them.
+You can still dispute the claim made against you if you make a counterclaim.

 You can counterclaim for more than the monetary limit, which is currently $50,000, but you cannot get a judgment for more than the limit.
 This could happen if, for example, the other party sues you for $50,000 and you claim they owe you $60,000.
-If the judge upholds both claims you would get a judgment for $10,000.
-However, if the judge found that you did not owe the other party anything you could only get a judgment of $50,000 not the full $60,000 you were asking for.
-If you get a judgment for the maximum amount in Small Claims Court you cannot sue in Small Claims or any other court for the rest.
-If you decide not to use Small Claims Court for your counterclaim you can sue in the Court of King's Bench for the whole amount.
+If the judge upholds both claims, you would get a judgment for $10,000.
+However, if the judge found that you did not owe the other party anything, you would only get a judgment of $50,000.
+If you get a judgment for the maximum amount in Small Claims Court, you cannot sue again for the rest.
+If you decide not to use Small Claims Court for your counterclaim, you can sue in the Court of King's Bench for the whole amount.

 Third Party Claim